Getting Involved in Parliament

 Public meetings and protests

 Australians who are concerned about an issue can organise a public meeting or protest about that issue.
 They may invite members of parliament to attend their public meetings to hear what the people have to say, or answer questions from the public.
 Media coverage of these meetings and protests may then put pressure on the Parliament to act on the issue.
 People can also express their opinion by participating in online forums and discussions, using social media, writing a letter to the newspaper or calling up talk-back radio.

-As well as these direct means for Australians to engage in Parliament, there are many ways for the public to observe and keep up to date with the Parliament.
-The work of the House of Representatives and the Senate is always open for the public to watch, as is much of the work of parliamentary committees.
-You can watch Parliament in action on television or via the internet at http://www.aph.gov.au/.
-The press gallery in Parliament House report on the work of the Parliament through print and broadcast media.
+As well as these direct means for Australians to engage in Parliament, there are many ways for the public to observe and keep up to date with its workings.
+The Senate and the House of Representatives are always open for the public to watch, as are parliamentary committees.
+You can watch Parliament in action on television or on the internet at aph.gov.au.
+The press gallery in Parliament House reports on the work of the Parliament through print and broadcast media.
 Many members of parliament also use social media to directly communicate to the public about their work.

 For more information, go to Records of the Parliament